Getting overwhelmed immediately after vacation defeats its purpose.

 Step 5: Find a time to share your vacation highlights with co-workers.

 Most people enjoy hearing interesting stories, learning about new places or customs and seeing a slideshow.
 This can help you reconnect with colleagues and process the ending of your vacation in a healthy way.
 When the slideshow ends, you know it’s work time.

 Step 6: Focus on the positive parts of your job.

 You can do this.
 Sustain that upbeat vacation vibe as long as possible.
 If there is literally nothing positive about your job, you can still find solace in just being employed — when so many are not — until you find something better.

 Well, the captain has turned on the fasten seat belt sign, and my plane is approaching LAX.
 I have steps 1-3 under my belt, and come Monday, I will rely on steps 4-6 to get me back on my game.
 After your next trip, try these steps, and let me know how they work for you.

-If you’ve tried these steps and you still are still stressed out because you can’t get back into the groove of work, there is still hope.
+If you’ve tried these steps and you are still stressed out because you can’t get back into the groove of work, there is still hope.
 You can schedule an appointment with a primary care physician who will be able to help you with a game plan for getting back on track.

-By Jason Sackett
+by Jason Sackett